 BedStraw is an online shop featuring sustainable textiles and an interior design consultancy based out of Niwot, CO.
-Our goal is to provide sustainable products and design solutions to help consumers make safer textile choices for their homes, with less impact on the environment.
+Our goal is to provide sustainable products and design solutions that help consumers make safer textile choices for their homes, with less impact on the environment.
 Our online store is a carefully curated collection of factory and handmade sustainable textile goods produced both locally and globally.

 Textile processing, manufacturing, use, and disposal all have tremendous impacts on our bodies, global communities, and the environment.
 The concept for BedStraw is fueled by a love of design and a desire to join the movement to change the interior textile industry.
 We are small but believe that small things can create big changes in people’s lives.